System Design Space

 Service Mesh Architecture

-Shows Envoy as data plane with control-plane driven policy and telemetry distribution via xDS.
+Shows Envoy as the data plane while the control plane distributes policy and telemetry through xDS.

 Open chapter